 The sewer system in Peru usually can’t handle toilet paper, so it’s advised to bring your own and throw it away in a garbage can.

-Keep reading and I’ll share what’s up with the sewer system in Peru if it’s ok to brush with water, a few MUST-have items, and 3 cool things that I guarantee you didn’t know about the country.
+Keep reading, and I’ll share what’s up with the sewer system in Peru if it’s ok to brush with water, a few MUST-have items, and 3 cool things that I guarantee you didn’t know about the country.

 What’s up with the Plumbing in Peru?

-After living 2 years in Cambodia and clogging up the sewer system, two times, and getting lectured I’ve come to realize that we in the U.S. are spoiled.
+After living 2 years in Cambodia and clogging up the sewer system two times, and getting lectured, I’ve come to realize that we in the U.S. are spoiled.

-Toilet paper can also stick together increasing the chance of blockage (that’s NOT good).
+Toilet paper can also stick together, increasing the chance of blockage (that’s NOT good).
 Usually, there is a garbage can next to the toilets in Peru, where you are supposed to throw your poop.
-I know, gross but the risk of sewer backing up leads to a real shit show (no pun intended).
+I know, gross, but the risk of sewer backing up leads to a real shit show (no pun intended).

 This may sound strange to people in the U.S., but there are many countries where the toilets can’t handle toilet paper.
-This is why in India for example it’s not advisable to shake someone’s left hand (that hand wipes their booty).
+This is why, in India, for example, it’s not advisable to shake someone’s left hand (that hand wipes their booty).

 In some cultures (such as Indonesia) it’s disrespectful to touch someone’s head because you might have wiped your hand with your booty.